All knots are trivial: a "proof" by sleight of hand: Abstract

 \section{Abstract}

 We take a close look at a classical magic trick performed with a string, where a trivial knot is seemingly isotoped into a trefoil, and generalize it to a family of magic tricks for transforming the unknot into other knots.
 We encode such a trick by depicting the target knot as a special type of knot diagram, which we call a ``knotholder diagram''.
-By proving that all knots admit knotholder diagrams, we obtain variants of the trick for producing every knot.
+By providing an explicit construction of knotholder diagrams for all knots, we obtain variants of the trick for producing every knot.